 Service Tax Rate

 In Union Budget 2016 Finance Minister introduced a new Cess called the Krishi Kalyan Cess.
 This Cess will be applicable from 1/06/2016.
 Krishi Kalyan Cess would be levied on all services(taxable) and will be charged @ 0.5% of the total value of service.
 KK Cess would be levied over and above the Service Tax & the Swachh Bharat Cess.
-From 1st June 2016 onwards the Service Tax rates in India could be 15% including Krishi Kalyan Cess.
+From 1st June 2016 onwards the Service Tax rate in India could be 15% including Krishi Kalyan Cess.
+Get online Service Tax Calculator is here.
+Check out How to calculate Service Tax in India.

 Service Tax Payment

 Assessee can make a service tax payment manually using G.A.R.-7 Form.
 G.A.R.-7 is a challan available in all specified branches of banks.
 The Taxpayer needs to fill the challan with relevant information and submit the challan in nearest branch.
-However, Assessee can also have service tax online payment provision offered by the Central Board of Excise & Custom.
+However, Assessee can also have Service tax online payment provision offered by the Central Board of Excise & Custom.
 For E-payment of Service Tax, internet banking account in the authorized bank is mandatory.
+Check out steps for How to pay service tax online?
+Here you can get complete Information regarding Service Tax Payment in India.
 For more information regarding this topic refer Service Tax e Payment.

 Service Tax Registration is a Central Tax Registration, it is admissible on service based business.
 Every individual who has offered a taxable service of value above Rs.
 9 lakhs, in the previous financial year, is required to register with the Central Excise.
-For Service Online Tax registration, Form ST-1 is needed to be submitted to the constitutional Central Excise.
+For Online Service Tax registration, Form ST-1 is needed to be submitted to the constitutional Central Excise.
+The Service Tax registration process is made easy by Digital India.
 For More details regarding this topic, you may check the Online Service Tax Registration.

 Service Tax Return filing (Service Tax Return form-3) is made mandatory for all Assessees with effect from 01.10.2011 vide Notification No. 43/2011 of Service Tax, dated 25.08.2011.
 These are the complete steps for Online Service Tax Return filing.
 No manual returns could be entertained, filed or accepted.
 NIL return filing option is not available for ST assessees in Automation of Central Excise and Service Tax (ACES).
 They may enter the value and tax as zero and file the return.
 For more about Service Tax Number Verification and Service Tax return Online Filing, Refer Service Tax e-Filing.